LucasPlacentino/Calido/README.md

 ## Use
 Calido was built to monitor and control a house temperature, humidity and overall air quality and its heating system, to control other smart-home devices and to notify the user.

+It can send data via MQTT to Home Assistant for user monitoring and automations.

+Data can be sent to Edge impulse to process it, it could for example examine vibrations data to predict earthquakes.

 ## Set up
-Have your MQTT Broker, ...
-WIP ...
+Have your MQTT Broker, *...
+WIP ...*

+Connect Edge impulse *...
+WIP ...*

 ## UI
 <img src="https://user-images.githubusercontent.com/23436953/166644193-d2915bdf-1988-400b-9aa1-ebb900e805da.png" alt="Calido UI" width="300">

+*...
+WIP ...*